mahayasa/mahayasa/README.md

 # Hi there 👋, I'm Mahayasa Adiputra

 🎯 **About Me**
-- 🔬 Researcher in Machine Learning and Bioinformatics at Chulalongkorn University
+- 🔬 Postdoctoral Researcher at Departement of Mathematics and Computer Science, Chulalongkorn University
-- 💡 Passionate about Data Centric AI, AI in Biology
+- 💡 Research Area Bioinformatics, AI in Biology and Data Centric AI
 - 🚀 Building an AI Genomics platform (soon)
 - 💬 Ask me about GANs, synthetic data, imbalanced learning